MUHAMMEDSINANCP/CP-Ecommerce/README.md

 This repository serves as the foundation for an ecommerce app UI, providing insights into clean code practices and effective state management.

 ### Feedback :
-For any suggestions or feedback, please reach out to us at cpmuhammedsinan@gmail.com.
+For any suggestions or feedback, please reach out to me at cpmuhammedsinan@gmail.com.
 Your inputs are valuable for enhancing CP Ecommerce.